byrokrat/id/README.md

 * At times you may wish to process persons without a valid swedish personal id, using the `FakeId` implementation.

-To solve these difficulties a decoratable `IdFactory` is included.
+To solve these difficulties a decoratable set of factories is included.
 Create a factory with the abilities you need by chaining factory objects at creation time.

 <!-- @expectError -->
 ```php